RillingDev/rilling.dev/source/_posts/highly-inefficient-ways-to-store-images-in-css.md

 3. [`box-shadow` version of 'Mona Lisa, by Leonardo da Vinci, from C2RMF retouched'](https://apps.rilling.dev/box-shadow-image/demo3.html).

 Depending on the hardware you use to view the links above, you might have noticed that the pages load rather slowly and _might_ slow down your browser a bit.
 This is because the `box-shadow` encoded image is quite a bit larger (Image 2 grew from roughly 222 KiB to around 2.5 MiB!); I also assume most CSS parsers are not optimized to process multiple megabytes of a single property value.
-I originally wanted to measure how long browsers take to paint the `box-shadow` images, but between Firefox devtools becoming extremely sluggish when opening them while the newly produced image was visible, and Chromium crashing altogether, I decided that more in-depth analysis was not required.
+I originally wanted to measure how long browsers take to paint the `box-shadow` images, but between Firefox DevTools becoming extremely sluggish when opening them while the newly produced image was visible, and Chromium crashing altogether, I decided that more in-depth analysis was not required.

 ## Some Optimizations